-The Zero Carbon Bill is an interesting piece of legislation that has recently been introduced with the goal of it going to a Select Committee in the latter half of this year and becomes law by the end of the year.
+The Zero Carbon Bill is an interesting piece of legislation that has recently been introduced with the goal of it going to a Select Committee in the latter half of 2019 and becomes law by the end of 2019.
 As with any significant change in law that will have very real and far-reaching effects in society and industry, it is important to understand its fine-print and how it will play out in life now and in the future.

 Perhaps the first admirable notion of the Bill is its development to promote bipartisan support that depoliticises its goals so the torch can be borne by future governments, regardless of political agenda or voter bias.
 It is a national issue that we all face, regardless of belief, background or bias.

 The Zero Carbon Bill sets out to describe what “greenhouse gases” are culpable in climate change and to distinguish between them when drafting targets to optimise actions so progress is realistic, achievable and sustainable.
 The Bill recognises that nearly half the country’s emissions derive from agriculture which is dominated by methane (a short-lived gas that lasts decades).
 The other gases of concern, carbon dioxide and nitrous oxide, are long-lived (lasting centuries).
 Due to the variable natures of these gases, what they result from and the effects of omission on the economy, it is exceedingly important to carefully consider any actions and ensure they do not harm any local or national industries and the welfare of residents.